Skip to content

 One ruleset.
 Every language.

 Write YAML rules once.
-Enforce identically in Python, TypeScript, and Go.
-Full API parity across all three SDKs.
+Enforce identically in Python, TypeScript, and Go with a shared rule model and documented adapter coverage.

 Python